toolforge/buildservice/README.md

 - `kubectl create examples/pipeline.yaml`

 ### Debugging
-At this point I recommend installing the [tekton cli](https://tekton.dev/docs/cli/), that makes it easier to inspect (otheriwse you have a bunch of json to parse).
+At this point I recommend installing the [tekton cli](https://tekton.dev/docs/cli/), that makes it easier to inspect (otherwise you have a bunch of json to parse).

 Getting the taskruns: